Freedom of religion in Malaysia

-Freedom of religion is enshrined in the Malaysian Constitution.
-First, Article 11 provides that every person has the right to profess and to practice his or her religion and (subject to applicable laws restricting the propagation of other religions to Muslims) to propagate it.
-Second, the Constitution also provides that Islam is the religion of the country but other religions may be practised in peace and harmony (Article 3).
+The Constitution of Malaysia establishes a right to freedom of religion in Article 11.
+However, Islam is also established as the state religion of the country in article 3, and article 11 provides for legal restrictions on proselytizing to Muslims.
+According to Freedom House, the country was scored 1 out of 4 for freedom of religion, with 0 being the worst and 4 being the best, in 2023.
+Muslims themselves are subject to state enforcement of religious practices; they can be fined by the state for not fasting or praying, may be prohibited from converting, and ethnic Malay are legally defined as Muslim.
+Other religious communities are a large fraction of the population, while individuals with no religious affiliation (atheist, agnostic or other irreligious life stances) are much rarer.

 Religious demography

-Malaysia has a population of just over 31 million.
-As of the 2010 Population and Housing Census, 61.3 percent of the population practices Islam; 19.8 percent Buddhism; 9.2 percent Christianity; 6.3 percent Hinduism; and 1.3 percent traditional Chinese religions.
-The remainder is accounted for by other faiths, including animism, folk religion, Sikhism, Baháʼí and other belief systems.
+As of the 2020 Population and Housing Census, 63.5% of the population practices Islam; 18.7% Buddhism; 9.1% Christianity; 6.1% Hinduism; and 2.7% other or no religion.
+Other faiths include Animism, Folk religion, Sikhism and Baháʼí Faith.

 However, these figures may be misleading as professing the religion of Islam is a requirement for being a Malay in the sense of the Malaysian Constitution.
 Moreover, Muslims who wish to leave Islam face strong disincentives.

 Scope of Islamic law in Malaysia

 The nation maintains two parallel justice systems in the country (see: Courts of Malaysia).
 One is the secular justice system based upon laws gazetted by Parliament.
 The other is sharia (syariah, Islamic law).
 Ostensibly Syariah Courts only have jurisdiction over persons who declare themselves to be Muslims.
 Consequently, this results in non-Muslims not having legal standing in Syariah Courts.

-Non-Muslims can seek recourse from a decision is a syariah court in the secular courts, which could overrule the syariah courts.
+Non-Muslims can seek recourse from a Syriah court decision in the secular courts, which could overrule the Syariah courts.
 Syariah courts are limited in their jurisdiction by Article 121 of the Federal constitution.
 In 2006 a judge ruled that Article 121 limited the federal courts from ruling on matters ruled on by the Syariah court when it touches Islamic matters.
 This was seen as a misinterpretation of the article by some, and the case is under appeal in the court of appeals.